abs-tudelft/sbd/src/introduction/communication-with-tas.md

 Just to be clear: this does not include advice on your specific approach.
 Also, do not copy and paste large portions of code in the chat.

+To prevent multiple TAs solving problems for your at the same time, contact only one TA with your request or problem.
+Please do not broadcast the message to all TAs.
+Only send your request to one TA.

 [discord]: https://discord.com/